pyrech/composer-changelogs/README.md

 That's it!
 Composer will enable automatically the plugin as soon it's installed.
 Just run your Composer updates as usual :)

-If you no longer want to display changelogs, you can either:
+If you no longer want to display summary, you can either:
 - run your Composer command with the option `--no-plugins`
 - uninstall the package